hundredrabbits/thebook/north_pacific_logbook.md

     istance to Victoria: 6,524 km (3523 nm)

 ##### 0800
 We both did shorter night shifts because of the weather.

 Everything inside is wet, the floors are slippery with water, and our foul-weather gear just isn't drying between shifts.
 We hang them over the sink so they drip into it, which makes doing the dishes a very complex and unpleasant affair.
 All synthetic clothing won't dry, and does a poor job of keeping us warm.
 We switch to wool as it stays warm even when damp.

 We eat two small meals per day, but aren't low on energy.
 The terrible weather has a way of keeping us focused, when there is danger we become superhuman.
 We need less sleep, less food...less everything.
 Don't know how long we can sustain this though.

+# Sailing at night

+Before we start our night shifts, we usually put in a reef.
+A smaller sail will slow us down, but we don't care to have the most sail up always, our main concern is our safety.
+Our rule is that if we think about maybe reefing a sail, we do it.

+Another important rule, is to never reef at night.
+Everything is harder to do in the dark.
+We have done it before, with success, but the issue is that it means waking up your partner, robbing them of their precious sleep.
+Can't we reef a sail alone?
+Yes, we could, but that would break another rule:  never wander on deck in the dark alone, even with a tether.
+In all, we schedule maneuvers while there is still some light out.

+Since we started sailing, we have stuck to the same pattern for night shifts.
+One sleeps between 1900 and 2100, then sails between 2100 and 2400, then goes back to sleep from 2400 until 0300, and then goes back to the wheel between 0300 and 0600.
+3 hours on, and 3 hours off.
+Some sailors prefer longer shifts, doing 4-5 hours at a time.
+We prefer shorter shifts, because we get tired easy, and 3 hours, when tired, feels unending.

+* * *

 ##### 1200
 The wind has calmed, but the rain has not.
 Wish they'd left together to give us some time to dry off.
 The weather doesn't care about our damp clothing and water-logged bones.